Student Code of Conduct

 These unique differences make it imperative that members of this academic community be particularly sensitive to the rights of others, especially the right to quiet thoughtful study.
 Preservation of the institution for future generations, both in its facilities and its character, is essential.
 Rules and regulations are necessary for the orderly conduct of the educational process.

 SUNY Delhi is committed to the education of the whole person.
-This includes social, emotional and physical, as well as, intellectual development.
+This includes social, emotional and physical, as well as intellectual development.
 Consequently, the philosophy of the Code is educational in nature.
 Inappropriate behavior will be confronted and addressed in a positive and direct manner.
 Students should be well aware that behaviors which detract from the serious educational purpose of the college will not be tolerated.
 In particular, there are several behaviors which are considered serious enough to warrant severe disciplinary action, including suspension or expulsion from the institution.
-These behaviors are physical violence, sale or distribution of controlled substances or illegal possession, sexual violence, the destruction of college property, arson, harassment and sexual harassment, domestic violence, dating violence stalking, retaliation, biased related crimes and disrespect for those in authority at the college.
+These behaviors are physical violence, sale, distribution, or illegal possession of controlled substances, sexual violence, the destruction of college property, arson, harassment and sexual harassment, domestic violence, dating violence stalking, retaliation, bias-related crimes and disrespect for those in authority at the college.

 The Student Code of Conduct also assumes the responsibility of protecting the rights of individuals accused of violating rules and regulations.
 This is accomplished through the establishment of procedural safeguards and counseling.
 Self-insight and self-initiated change of behavior are part of the disciplinary process.